Shubhmeep/Schedulely/README.md

 # Schedulely

-A new Flutter based Scheduling application project created using Firebase as backend.
+A Flutter based Scheduling application project created using Firebase as backend.
+Firebase is basically used to perform all the CRUD operations and to authenticate a User.

 ## Getting Started